 As tourism in the Faroe Islands is on a rise, the capital is becoming steadily more accessible for travellers.
 New Torshavn hotels are popping up too.

-Two brand new hotels will open in summer 2020, the 4-star Hilton Garden Inn and another 4-star Hotel Brandan with high environmental standards.
+Two brand new hotels are set to open in 2020, the 4-star Hotel Brandan with high environmental standards opened in early July and the 4-star Hilton Garden Inn will welcome guests from September 2020.
 Both hotels are less than 20 minutes from downtown and are a good choice for those who want to explore the islands in a car as you will hit the roads to unbelievable attractions after only a couple of minutes.

 There are lots of Airbnb options if you like a more personalised stay.
 When renting an apartment or house, you want to be near a Torshavn supermarket.
 Luckily you will find supermarkets in most districts and grocery stores are never more than a 10 minutes walk from your accommodation.

 The newly renovated boutique hotel Havgrím is also a good choice for those who want something extra.
 The hotel lies next to the ocean and has an unforgettable atmosphere and a tranquil seaside view from some hotel rooms and from the beautiful space on the ground floor where you will enjoy breakfast.